You will be developing the topics covered in the introduction course in more depth.

 - Learn how to visualise and present a scheme by creating concept and sample boards, as well as accessories and soft furnishing boards.

-Assessment will be on-going and include monitoring progress through individual progress records.
+Assessment will be on-going and include monitoring progress through individual learning plans.

 Ideally you will have completed the introduction course.